zinsy23/mycroft-core/OPENWAKEWORD_SETUP.md

 The count adds duplicates on top of any existing ones, so you can run it multiple times to incrementally add more emphasis.

 ### Example Training Commands

+**Note**: Replace "computer" with your custom wake word phrase in all examples below.

 **Basic model (2000 epochs):**
 ```bash